Cloud-based Contact Centers for Digital Transformation

 1. Getting Superior CX with Multifactor Authentication

 Identity authentication and verification of clients are the backbones of successful customer service.
-With digital transformation, verification policies and methods assume more relevance in protecting transactions and calls.
+With the digital transformation, verification policies and methods assume more relevance in protecting transactions and calls.

 • Relying on single-factor authentication, such as one-time passwords (OTPs) and knowledge-based authentication (KBA) is less safe and more at risk of errors.